ac2ofx/ac2ofx/README.md

 It is a simple two-steps process

-* Use ac2ofx to convert the "Monthly PDF Statement" into an OFX file
+* Use ac2ofx to convert the "Monthly PDF Statement" into an OFX file.
-* Then import the OFX file into your financial management program
+* Then import the OFX file into your financial management program.

 ## Prerequisite

-You will need Java installed.
+You will need Java installed on your machine.

 * AdoptOpenJDK.net: [https://adoptopenjdk.net/](https://adoptopenjdk.net/)